United States District Court for the District of New Jersey

 The United States District Court for the District of New Jersey (in case citations, D.N.J.) is a federal court in the Third Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The Judiciary Act of 1789 established New Jersey as a single District on September 24, 1789.
 On February 13, 1801 the Judiciary Act of 1801 reorganized the federal court system, resulting in the state being divided into Eastern and Western districts.
 The Judiciary Act of 1801 was repealed on March 8, 1802 and New Jersey was re-established as a single district court.

 The United States Attorney's Office for the District of New Jersey represents the United States in civil and criminal litigation in the court.
-As of 24 March 2025 the acting United States Attorney for the District of New Jersey is Alina Habba.
+Since March 2026, the United States attorney for the District of New Jersey is Robert Frazer.